Written on: 19 August 2021

 There’s a lot of truth in the phrase “fake it ‘til you make it.”
 By presenting yourself as a confident person, you can really feel more confidence when you speak.
 Think about your posture, make eye contact with others, smile, and take the time to pause before you speak.

 Think about someone you admire at work – perhaps a mentor or manager.
 How do they hold people’s attention when they communicate?
 Pay attention to the ways they present information, ask questions, or summarise actions in a meeting.
 You could even ask them for some pointers on how they do it – most people are happy to share their expertise.

-In order to progress, you need to push yourself to leave your comfort zone.
-To begin, this can be a scary task, but it is the best way to grow confidence.
-Something that once felt so out of your comfort zone can become second nature with a little push.
+In order to progress, you sometimes need to push yourself and go beyond your comfort zone.
+This can be a scary task, but it is the best way to grow confidence.
+You’ll be surprised at how quickly an activity that once felt impossible can become second nature with a little push.

 Believing in yourself can make all the difference.
 Becoming more self-assured will boost your overall confidence.
-Confidence comes hand-in-hand in believing in your own skills, knowledge and ability.
-This will be evident to others when communicating even in day-to-day life.
+Confidence comes hand-in-hand with believing in your own skills, knowledge and ability.
+This will shine through when you communicate, so other people might not even realise you were nervous.

 By working on your communication skills early in your career, you can pave the way for better relationships with colleagues, take part in more effective meetings, and share your successes more easily with your manager.

 If you’re naturally quite shy, this doesn’t mean you need to change your personality, or become someone you’re not.
 Building strong communication skills helps you to get your point across quickly and successfully.

 Developing this skill can also encourage people to listen to your ideas – even if your voice isn’t the loudest one in the room!